NetDiver-OSS/NetAM/docs/usage/index.md

 ![main](img/main/main.png)

-On the top center, you will have the search bar where you can find all of your sections and
+On the top center, you will have the search bar where you can find all your sections and access them.

 On the center, you will have all the information of :